Sonoma–Marin Area Rail Transit

-SMART has largely supplanted Golden Gate Transit's Route 101 as the primary mode of regional transit between Sonoma and Marin counties, offering greater reliability and faster travel times.
-Local transit providers—including Marin Transit, Petaluma Transit, Santa Rosa CityBus, and Sonoma County Transit—have restructured their bus routes to provide connections with SMART stations.
-For passengers traveling to or from San Francisco, SMART trains at station are timed to connect with Golden Gate Ferry, while transfers to Golden Gate Transit Route 101 buses can be made at station.
+The district is funded primarily by Measure Q, a quarter-cent sales tax approved by voters in November 2008 that expires in 2029.
+Revenue fell short of projections during the Great Recession, requiring phased construction.
+A citizen-led initiative qualified a 30-year sales tax extension for the June 2026 ballot.

 History

 Background and formation

 The last passenger rail service along the Northwestern Pacific Railroad south of Willits was discontinued in 1958 as automobile travel along U.S. Route 101 in California increased in popularity.

-The SMART District was established by state legislation in 2002.
+The SMART District was formally established by state legislation (Assembly Bill 2224) in 2002, which mandated the district's creation and established its governance structure across the two counties.
 Previously disused station buildings were repaired in anticipation of reestablished rail service in Healdsburg and Windsor, and Cloverdale's depot was constructed in 1998.

 Environmental impact report

 Mitigation of environmental impacts was studied and summarized in a report issued in June 2006.
-The recommended remedies, which were certified without challenge, included silencing of some train horns in quiet zones and replacement of certain wetland ditches.
+The recommended remedies, which were certified without challenge, included the establishment of quiet zones to restrict routine train horn use at grade crossings, and the replacement of specific wetland ditches.

 On October 10, 2013, SMART announced that it had obtained more than 56 acre of an area in Novato known as the "Mira Monte Marina."
-The purpose of this purchase is to restore the area and preserve tidal wetlands and habitat, which is all a part of SMART's environmental mitigation program.
-According to SMART General Manager Farhad Mansourian, "This will not only address the 2.2 acre of project impacts that were determined through the environmental review process for the next stage of construction, but ensures a local source for potential future mitigation needs for the rail and pathway project."
+The purchase was executed to restore the area and preserve tidal wetlands, specifically mitigating 2.2 acre of project impacts determined through the environmental review process and providing a land bank for future construction phases.